Adoption Panel and Agency Decision Maker's Decision

 ADM Decision Day

 Cases are presented to the ADM decision day panel usually held on a Monday.
-The ADM makes a decision as to whether the proposed care plan for adoption is agreed.
+The ADM makes a decision as to whether the proposed care plan for adoption is agreed or will defer if further information is required to make a decision.
 The ADM has to demonstrate that they have considered the Welfare Checklist in Section 1 of the Adoption and Children Act 2002, (see below), information in the CPR and other reports.
 The ADM is expected to identify key arguments in the case and set out their reasons for making the decision.
-Minutes of the meeting are produced.
+Minutes of the meeting called an ADM Decision Sheet are produced.

-The ADM will sign off the decision at the end of Monday afternoon.
-Birth parents will be informed verbally within 2 working days and a letter will be sent to the birth parents confirming the decision within 5 working days.
+The ADM will sign off the decision at the end of Monday afternoon, however a decision can be delayed if deferred for further information.
+Birth parents will be informed verbally within 2 working days and a letter will be sent to the birth parents confirming the decision as soon as possible after the panel meeting within 5 working days.

 The legal advisor will be available by phone.
 The medical advisor and the agency advisor will be available to give advice to the ADM if required.
 The agency advisor quality assures the papers for the ADM, identify quality issues and provide written advice to the ADM a week before the ADM Decision Day.